 In general, credit card price protection allows cardholders to receive a refund for the difference between an item’s original purchase price and a lower price advertised within the following 60 to 120 days.
 Coverage amounts and excluded items vary, depending on the credit card issuer.

 You can activate your Apple Card through your iPhone.
-More specifically, your new Apple Card is sent in a special wallet-style packaging which contains an NFC tag.
+More specifically, your new Apple Card is sent in a special wallet-style packaging which contains an NFC (Near Field Communication) tag.
 This tag initiates the link between the physical Apple Card with the digital one in the Wallet app on your iPhone.

 Here is how to contact the Apple Card customer service: